-David Grinspoon will present “The Emergence of Planetary Intelligence: Astrobiology and the Anthropocene Earth” Thursday, June 3, at 5 p.m., Central Daylight Time.
-This free Zoom webinar is hosted by the Center for Advanced Study in Religion and Science (CASIRAS) and LSTC.
-Register here to receive the link and a reminder on June 3.
+David Grinspoon presented “The Emergence of Planetary Intelligence: Astrobiology and the Anthropocene Earth” Thursday, June 3, at 5 p.m., Central Daylight Time.
+This free Zoom webinar was hosted by the Center for Advanced Study in Religion and Science (CASIRAS) and LSTC.

 Grinspoon is an astrobiologist, award-winning science communicator, and prize-winning author.
 His research focuses on climate evolution on Earth-like planets, potential conditions for life elsewhere in the universe and the planetary scale impacts of human activities on Earth.

 “David is one of the most multi-talented people I’ve ever met – a distinguished scientist, talented musician, and accomplished writer – as well as a warm, caring human being,” said Grace Wolf-Chase, senior scientist and senior education and communication specialist at the Planetary Science Institute.
 “He has said that what distinguishes human beings from other species on Earth is that we are the one species that can both change the world and recognize that we are changing it.
 He notes that ‘we have global influence without global control.
 So far we’re acting like adolescent planet vandals.’
 I look forward to hearing more in his CASIRAS webinar.”